-

 - BMI >32.5 plus two co-morbidities*

-Please note, the service is not commissioned to deliver weight loss injections.
+- patients being referred for weight loss injections or medication (WLI).
 Please ensure you have had this discussion with the patient before referral.
-The NSS only offers conservative weight management support (diet and lifestyle).
+We only offer conservative weight management support (diet and lifestyle).

 How to Refer